technologies-of-history/course/schedule.md

 ### Digital Assignments
 - Play around with the global map [Age of Exploration](https://resources.amdigital.co.uk/aoe/map/)
 - Play around with [StoryMap](https://storymap.knightlab.com), a digital map and storytelling tool created by the Knightlab at Northwestern University
-- Introduction to Digital Tools Assignment #4
+- Read the _Programming Historian_'s [Introduction to Map Warper](https://programminghistorian.org/en/lessons/introduction-map-warper) and [Displaying a Georeferenced Map in Story Map JS](https://programminghistorian.org/en/lessons/displaying-georeferenced-map-knightlab-storymap-js)

 ## Week 11: The Enlightened Correspondent
 ---

 ### Readings
-- Carol Pal, _Republic of Women: Rethinking the Republic of Letters in the Seventeenth Century_ (Cambridge: Cambridge University Press, 2012), 1–21, 78–109.
+- Carol Pal, _Republic of Women: Rethinking the Republic of Letters in the Seventeenth Century_ (Cambridge: Cambridge University Press, 2012), 1–21.
+- Dena Goodman, _Becoming a Woman in the Age of Letters_ (Ithaca: Cornell University Press, 2009), 1–15.

 ### Digital Assignments
 - Visit [Mapping the Republic of Letters](http://republicofletters.stanford.edu/publications/voltaire/letters/) to view a visualization of Voltaire's correspondence network produced on [Palladio](http://hdlab.stanford.edu/palladio/).